 - Test time should overlap with the class time when possible

-- Select only the testing accommodations and/or “Required Technology” to be used for this exam
+- Only choose the accommodations and/or “Required Technology” needed for each specific exam

 - Add any additional notes for the DRC (Instructor will NOT see these)